rstraub/rstraub.github.io/_posts/2021-10-27-domain-driven-design-book-review.md

 hidden: false
 image: assets/images/17-ddd-cover.webp
 layout: post
-rating: 4.5
 review_item: Domain-Driven Design
 review_summary: An invaluable addition to the bookshelf of any serious software developer.
   Provides an incredibly complete view of software development.
 tags:
-- DDD
+- books
-- Reviews
+- ddd
-title: "\U0001F4D8 Book Review: Domain-Driven Design"
+title: "Book Review: Domain-Driven Design"
 ---

 The "Blue Book" is a classic among software developers.
 What makes it so renowned?
 Is it that good?
 Find out in this review.